Heatblur-Simulations/f-4e-manual/src/systems/radar/overview.md

 resulting in a **direct** and **unfiltered** representation of the world in front of the aircraft.

-However since the emitter is not a perfect device, energy is transmitted into all directions, with the main focus being the direction in which the antenna is pointing at.
+However, since the emitter is not a perfect device, energy is transmitted into all directions, with the main focus being the direction in which the antenna is pointing at.
 This is referred to as the **main lobe** of the antenna, while any other unwanted returns from different directions are called **side lobes**.